SkyReal/SkrExtensionScripts/README.md

 * `scripts\Build-Repository`: This script will build all repository by calling all build scripts
 * `scripts\Build-UEExtension.ps1`: This script will call Unreal editor to cook project and copy result into output directory.
 * `scripts\Build-Installer.ps1`: This script will call NSIS to create installer based on plugins cook data.
 * `scripts\CreateUpdateAllManifests.ps1`: This script will initialize manifests for use in the marketplace.
+Working with the following params:
+  * `ForceUpdate`: Force the update of the manifest file, even if already exists
+  * `EditorManifest`: Migrate manifest to editor TargetPlatform (Unreal)
+  * `NullVersion`: switch used to force the version of the manifest to be empty (version of `Variables.json` used otherwise)
 * `installers\Common`: This directory is used for NSIS dependencies
 * `installers\src\*.nsh`: NSIS scripts files for installer
 * `installers\src\Assets\favicon.ico`: The icon of the installer